OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Methodology

 We calculate the ranking score for the entities at the current level of the ontology as follows:

-We first leverage our NLI pre-trained model to find the entailment score $\sigma_{entail}$ for each entity type.
+We first leverage our NLI pre-trained model \cite{roberta} to find the entailment score $\sigma_{entail}$ for each entity type.
 Then if a type in the candidate type set is a descendent to the entity type, we add a weight $\sigma_{cand}$.
 We repeat this entailment-based selection process recursively along the type ontology to select the best fine-grained type.

-\textbf{Definition} (Entity Type Granularity Parameter $\theta$): We assume there is a scalar of $\theta$ indicating how granular or specific the final selected entity type label should be.
-The smaller $\theta$ is, the more granular entity type labels are consolidated as the final label.\\ Thus, if the child types do not have a sufficient gain of at least $\theta$ in ranking score over the parent type at a certain level, we stop the recursion and select the parent type as the final fine-grained type.
-We conduct a parameter study to explore the sensitivity of \our to the parameter $\theta$ in Appendix \ref{sec:paramSens}
+\textbf{Definition} (Entity Type Granularity Parameter $\theta$): We assume there is a scalar of $\theta$ indicating how granular or specific the final selected entity type should be.
+The smaller $\theta$ is, the more granular entity types are consolidated as the final one.

+Thus, if the child types do not have a sufficient gain of at least $\theta$ in ranking score over the parent type at a certain level, we stop the recursion and select the parent type as the final fine-grained type.
+We conduct a parameter study to explore the sensitivity of \our to the parameter $\theta$ in Section \ref{sec:paramSens}.

-\textbf{Example 6}: In Fig.\ \ref{fig:typeRes}, we consider all descendent types of "location" as potential fine-grained entity types for $e_1$.
-To begin, \our generates the hypotheses and ranks all child types of "location".
-With the resultant entailment score rankings of these sibling types, we consolidate and select the "building" type as the highest-ranked label.
-Then, a similar process is done at a deeper level of the ontology to select the final type of "stadium".
+\textbf{Example 6}: In Fig.\ \ref{fig:typeRes}, we consider all descendent types of ``Location'' as potential fine-grained entity types for $e_1$.
+To begin, \our generates the hypotheses and ranks all child types of ``Location''.
+With the resultant entailment score rankings of these sibling types, we consolidate and select ``Building'' as the highest-ranked type.
+Then, a similar process is done at a deeper level of the ontology to select the final type ``Stadium''.